Chronology

 October 1946

 Teaches drawing and design courses.
+Takes up Hoyt Sherman’s “Flash Lab” method, where students sit in a totally darkened room in which a tachistoscope projects slides of objects in quick succession.
+They draw what they see based on the automatic recall of afterimages formed on their retinas.
 Creates own version of a flash lab, stacking boxes in a darkened room and asking students to draw the afterimage using charcoal or crayon on paper.

 Lives at 804 Neil Avenue in downtown Columbus.